dendenxu/LeapCar/readme.md

 - Click on **Platforms** tab of **PlatformIO Home**, then install **Atmel AVR** (honestly I don't know what this is...)
 - Then click the **check mark** under your **Visual Studio Code** to build the project, if all went well you're receive no errors.
 - Now you should be ready to **upload** to compiled binary to your Arduino.
-  - Go to `platformio.ini` and change the `upload_port` to your desired port (Maybe try uploading through bluetooth?
+  - Go to `platformio.ini` and change the `upload_port` to your desired port (Maybe try uploading through Bluetooth?
 I don't know)
   - Then, just click the **right arrow** under your **Visual Studio Code** to upload the binary to your board

 ### Bluetooth Port